springernature/frontend-playbook/practices/managing-node-projects.md

 1. Predictable builds, as discussed above.
 1. Dependency analysis tools (such as `npm audit` & `snyk`) can spot insecure dependencies anywhere in the dependency tree by analysing the `package-lock.json` file.
 Furthermore these tools can force patch version updates of insecure dependencies way down the tree, rather than having to wait for all the package maintainers down that branch of the tree to release new packages with updated dependencies.
 This would not be possible without a `package-lock.json`.

-The downside is it requires developers to all use `nvm` (which is probably a good thing).
+The downside is it requires all developers to use `nvm` and `npm ci` to install dependencies, otherwise there will be constant conflicts in the `package-lock.json` file.

 ## Specifying versions of dependencies